thepracticaldeveloper/quboo-sonarqube-plugin/README.md

 - **Issues**: key, rule, severity, componentId, resolution, status, debt, author, creationDate, updateDate, closeDate.

 As you can see, **we DO NOT send anything related to code to the server**.
 Not even your component names, tags, comments, etc.

+## Quboo: Terms and Conditions

+You can read the complete [terms and conditions](https://quboo.io/terms) at the Quboo Website.